GauravBh1010tt/Auto-correction-for-transliterated-queries/README.md

 * [Construction of a Semi-Automated model for FAQ Retrieval via Short Message Service.](http://dl.acm.org/citation.cfm?id=2838717)

 Refer to my blog for implementation of above papers:  [Simple Markov Model for correcting Transliterated Queries](https://deeplearn.school.blog/2016/12/17/auto-correction-for-transliterated-queries/#more-63)
-### Key features of the model:
-  - Can be retrained on a new dataset of well spelled queries in mixed languages such as Hindi-English, English-French, Hindi-Bengali, etc.
-  - No need of an annotated dataset, only need well spelled queries.
-  - Can be trained on smaller dataset - ~10K queries, giving reasonable performance.
-  - A trained mocdel on English corpus is provided, queries are taken from Yahoo webscope - 150K questions.
-  - The model is tested on a training corpus of 12K queries in English-Hindi mixed scripts (collected manually).
-The dataset will be made publically available as soon as the paper is accepted.

 ### Usage:
 ```python